Mohammed-Lashein/redux-in-action-source-code/README.md

 The solution?
 => Either don't use the `apply` rule or add `pt-0` to the task class.
 I will go with the 2nd approach.

+## Chapter 5 Notes
+### Note 1: where does middleware live in `redux`?
+Redux middleware is the code that sets between an action being dispatched and the store passing the action to the reducer.